SuperOffice/devnet-crmscript-chatbot/dialogflow bot/README.md

 # Dialogflow chatbot

 This is a more complex example using Google Dialogflow.
-You need to configure DialogFlow and put the appropriate configuration values into the `chatbotConfig.crm` include script,
+You need to configure Dialogflow and put the appropriate configuration values into the `chatbotConfig.crm` include script,

-The chatbot uses blob table to store access and refresh tokens used to access the Google DialogFlow service.
+The chatbot uses blob table to store access and refresh tokens used to access the Google Dialogflow service.

 ## Installation